haroutp/secure-qa-framework/docs/test-cases.md

     - Test valid last name: user
     - Test valid zip code: 00000
   - Expected Result:
-    - User successfully checkout out.
-  - Postconditions:
-    - User is not in Checkout complete page with a Thank you note and a button to return back home
+    - User is in Checkout complete page with a Thank you note and a button to return back home
       - Thank you note: "Thank you for your order!
 Your order has been dispatched, and will arrive just as fast as the pony can get there!"
       - Button: "Back Home"
+  - Postconditions:
+    - User is not in Checkout complete page
     - Cart is empty

 - Test Case 9: